vladigleba/vladigleba.github.io/posts/gospel/god.md

 God is love, yet He is also perfectly just.
 He does not clear the guilty nor overlook sin, but takes that guilt and sin upon Himself, offering the sinner a second chance {% rf 'John 8:11' %}.
 He is patient, yet not indulgent—willing to chasten as a loving Father would, always for our eternal good.
 Never one to use force or coercion, He gently draws us into a relationship with Him, yet He honors our freedom if we continually resist.
 He is our heavenly Father who risked everything to spend eternity with His beloved sons and daughters.
 But because He is also just, all who refuse His free offer of life in Christ must bear the consequence of their sin themselves—the forfeiture of their lives—for the wages of sin is death {% rf 'Romans 6:23' %}.[^4] Yet this is not God’s desire for anyone, for Christ has already borne this death on our behalf!

 [^4]: It bears emphasizing: the wages of sin is *death*—[not eternal torment](/posts/basics/hell.md) in hell for a brief life of sin, [nor a continuation of life](/posts/basics/death.md) as a disembodied spirit.
 This death includes both the first and the second death, because all the dead, whether saved or lost, will be resurrected again.
-The saved will be resurrected at Christ's second coming, never to die again, while the lost will be resurrected at the [end of the millennium](/posts/prophecy/millennium.md) for God’s final judgment.
+The saved will be resurrected at Christ’s second coming, never to die again, while the lost will be resurrected at the [end of the millennium](/posts/prophecy/millennium.md) for God’s final judgment.

-## What does the psalmist say belongs to God?

-> The *earth* is the LORD’S, and the fulness thereof; the world, and *they that dwell therein*.
-{% ct 'Psalm 24:1' %}

-Everything and everyone created belongs to the Creator first and foremost.

 ## How does He feel about me?